 You can select exactly where the installation should happen.

-Unfortunately, if it’s not, and there’s no other place to specify it as part of the install, then there’s little you can do.
+Unfortunately, if it’s not, and there’s no other place to specify it as part of the installation, then there’s little you can do.